beetbox/confuse/docs/examples.rst

 - ``log``: a filename that follows the default ``Filename`` template behavior

-The initial user config file will be at ``~/.config/ExampleApp/config.yaml``, where it will be discovered automatically using the :ref:`Search Paths`, and has the following contents:
+The initial user config file will be at ``~/.config/ExampleApp/config.yaml``, where it will be discovered automatically using the :ref:`search-paths`, and has the following contents:

 .. code-block:: yaml